Regateiro/ATBCrafter/README.md

 <img src=config_3.png />

-First, place your mouse somewhere around the upper left corner of the area where the quality condition text appears (doesn't have to be precise, but **make sure that the mouse is within the crafting progress window**).
+First, place your mouse somewhere around the upper left corner of the area where the quality condition text appears (doesn't have to be precise, but **make sure that the mouse is within the crafting progress window and that the circle to the left of the quality condition text is NOT in the area**).
 Once again, take note of the mouse position as shown in the application and copy it to the first two fields as illustrated below.

 <img src=config_4.png />

-Then, place your mouse somewhere around the lower right corner of the area where the quality condition text appears (once again, it doesn't have to be precise, but **make sure that the mouse is within the crafting progress window**).
+Then, place your mouse somewhere around the lower right corner of the area where the quality condition text appears (once again, it doesn't have to be precise, but **make sure that the mouse is within the crafting progress window and that the circle to the left of the quality condition text is NOT in the area**).
 Take note once more of the mouse position as shown in the application and copy it to the final two fields as illustrated below.

 <img src=config_5.png />